hubertrh/mdm-structural-and-civil-engineering/README.md

 ## Proprietary Content

-The content of this repository is confidential and intended solely for MDM Structural and Civil Engineering.
-Unauthorized copying, distribution, or use is strictly prohibited.
+The content of this repository is intended solely for MDM Structural and Civil Engineering.
+Unauthorized copying, distribution, or usage for commercial purposes is strictly prohibited.